Sean Panikkar: Career

 In summer 2019, Panikkar starred in The Rise and Fall of the City of Mahagonny at the Festival d’Aix-En-Provence.
-In the fall at the Komische Oper Berlin he sang the role of Dionysus in Hans Werner Henze's The Bassarids.
-In January 2020 he headlined Bizet's Carmen at the English National Opera.
+In the fall at the Komische Oper Berlin he reprised the role of Dionysus in The Bassarids.
+In January 2020 he sang the role of José in Bizet's Carmen at the English National Opera.

 Although the COVID-19 pandemic forced the cancellation of many of his engagements, in October 2020 at Michigan Opera Theater in Detroit he sang the role of Siegfried in an abridged version of Wagner's Götterdämmerung, a radical reinterpretation of that opera set in a parking garage and viewed by audience members driving through in cars.

 On November 22, 2022, he sang the role of Leonard Woolf in the stage premiere of Kevin Puts's opera The Hours at the Metropolitan Opera.
 The performance of December 10 was video-cast as part of the Metropolitan Opera Live in HD series.

 Panikkar has been honored by the George London Foundation with the 2007 Robert Jacobson Memorial Award and a 2009 George London Award; he was a First Prize winner of the 2010 Gerda Lissner International Vocal Competition, and second-place winner in the 2009 International Hans Gabor Belvedere Singing Competition.